About recovery plans

 To create this order, you add groups to the recovery group, and add machines into the groups.

-- Where order is specified, sequencing is used.
-Actions run in parallel where appropriate, to improve application recovery RTO.
+Where order is specified, sequencing is used.
+Actions run in parallel as appropriate, to improve application recovery RTO.

 Machines in different groups fail over in group order, so that Group 2 machines start their failover only after all the machines in Group 1 have failed over and started.